-It has a fairly easy to use control panel and one of its advantages is that all backups are encrypted to guarantee the security of all your data.
+It has a reasonably easy to use control panel, and one of its advantages is that all backups are encrypted to guarantee the security of all your data.

-It also puts at your disposal technical support with which you can contact both by chat and by email and even by phone.
+It also puts technical support at your disposal, with which you can contact both by chat, email, and even phone.

 WP Database Backup

 WP Database Backup allows you to choose between doing your backups automatically or manually.
-If you choose to do it automatically you can schedule the exact days and times that you are most interested in having these backups.
+If you decide to do it automatically, you can schedule the exact days and times you are most interested in having these backups.

-For example, you can do them every night and so the plugin does not interrupt you while you are writing?
+For example, you can do them every night, so the plugin does not interrupt you while writing?

 As I always tell you when I talk about plugins, it is best if you are the one to test them and stay with the one that works best for you, although I have already decided long ago to use UpdraftPlus Backup and Restoration.

-But for the little space they occupy and for the really useful they can be, they are very much worth it, don’t you think?
+But for the tiny space they occupy and the use they can be, they are very much worth it.

 I hope this article has helped you to sleep peacefully by having your WordPress a little more secure.